Department of Accountancy & Taxation

 - Before enrolling in courses, all new graduate students must submit proof of a completed Bachelor’s degree.
 If an applicant does not submit the necessary documents to post their degree in our system as part of their application package, they will not be able to enroll in classes until the required document(s) are received.

-New MSACCY students have the unique opportunity to be paired with a faculty mentor during their first semester in the program through the MSACCY Mentor Program.
+New MSACCY students have the unique opportunity to be paired with a faculty mentor or program alumnus during their first semester in the program through the MSACCY Mentor Program.

 - Master of Science in Accountancy (MSACCY)